Somzee5/DripSync_Repo/README.md

 # 🧥 DripSync - Personalized Outfit Recommendation Platform

-> "Try it before you buy it" → Smart virtual try-ons and outfit recommendations
+> "Try it before you buy it" → Smart virtual try-ons and outfit recommendations.

 > Designed to enhance fashion e-commerce experiences by recommending outfits that align the best with the user's physical traits & preferences.

 ---